Frequently asked questions

 - RL (Remain at Level) Cannot progress as PR but at least 30 credits passed.

 - You will not progress on to your next academic year and will need to repeat your failed modules.

 - FD (Fail Discontinue)You have passed less than 30 credits

 - Student’s status shall be terminated (Fail Discontinue) unless evidence through mitigating circumstances procedures or a review of academic performance confirms that deferred assessment or further opportunities to repeat should be available.

-- To appeal this progression please complete an appeal form and send to your the Casework team (firstname.lastname@example.org)
+- To appeal this progression please complete an appeal form and send it to the Casework team (email@example.com).